Timeline of Anti-slavery, Abolitionism and Underground Railroad in the U.S.

 1790: The census reflects 545 free Blacks and 348 enslaved Blacks in Lancaster County.

-1804: The earliest documented spontaneous community uprising against the institution of slavery occurs in Columbia, Lancaster County, PA, according to documentation published by the National Park Service and the Commonwealth of Pennsylvania:
+1804: One of the earliest, well-documented spontaneous community uprising against the institution of slavery occurs in Columbia, Lancaster County, PA, according to documentation published by the National Park Service and the Commonwealth of Pennsylvania:

 Major Thomas Boude (1752-1822) purchased Stephen Smith, then five or six years old, as an indentured servant, from a family named Cochran near Harrisburg.
 Boude brought Smith to his home and place of business – a lumber yard and mill — along the Susquehanna Riverfront in the Borough of Columbia.
 Shortly thereafter, Smith’s mother ran away from the Cochrans and came to Boude’s residence on Columbia’s Front Street to be with her young son.
 Mrs. Smith’s mistress soon followed and attempted to drag the mother “to the street and tie her to the back of the horse” (Ellis and Evans, History of Lancaster County, page 74).
 “Mrs. Smith and the ladies of Boude’s household made such a vigorous resistance and outcry that Boude… heard them and came to the woman’s rescue.”
 The slave mistress was forced to leave.
 Fearing further incident, Boude purchased Mrs. Smith out of bondage.